akash-duttac/EarthquakeMagPredictor/README.md

 | MSE | 0.9675 |
 | RMSE | 0.9836 |
 | MAE | 0.8224 |

+These results demonstrate the model's ability to learn from historical earthquake data.
+While there is room for improvement, LSTM networks have shown potential for capturing trends in seismic activity.
+Future refinements, such as incorporating additional geophysical features and fine-tuning hyperparameters, can further enhance accuracy.

 ## Visualizations
 The project includes various visualizations: